ahmadbeirkdar/ahmadbeirkdar/README.md

 Hey there!
 I am Ahmad, based in Toronto, Canada.
 I have a love for academia, books, and history.
 I also adore coffee!
 Anything from espressos, cortado to siphon coffee.
 I am currently a Computer Engineering Major, and a Computer Science Minor.
-I know/love C++, Rust and Python.

-I am interested in C++(The Standard), Reverse Engineering, Language Development, Compilers, Operating Systems, and Cryptography.
+I have a love and passion for Modern C++.
+I also love compilers, operating systems, and cryptography.

 Feel free to hit me up on LinkedIn, Discord or Telegram.
 Always happy to discuss some stuff, and maybe collaborate on projects!

 <details><summary>⚡ Languages/Tech</summary>